bokkypoobah/AigangPresaleContractAudit/audit/code-review/PreSale.md

   uint256 public totalSupplyCap;            // Total AIT supply to be generated uint256 public totalSold;                 // How much tokens have been sold

-  uint256 public minimum_investment;
+  // BK Ok - This is the minimum contribution per tx, in wei uint256 public minimum_investment;

   uint256 public startBlock;